Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

    0xffffffffff600007:	syscall
    0xffffffffff600009:	ret
 ```
-It turns out that what I did not realize was that the call to `0xffffffffff600000` was working just fine, but gdb was not breaking upon return, execution would work fine and it was just taking the next item off the stack to return to *faceplam*.
+It turns out that what I did not realize was that the call to `0xffffffffff600000` was working just fine, but gdb was not breaking upon return, execution would work fine and it was just taking the next item off the stack to return to.

+* *facepalm* *.

 The final solution involves finding a good location to return to that is already on the stack.
-So you don't actually have Remote Code Execution (REC) to solve this.
+So you don't actually have Remote Code Execution (RCE) to solve this.

 Final exploit code [here](./exploit.py)